-- The share of MRIs for low back pain without first trying more conservative therapies trended up for Medicare fee-for-service, while the share for Medicare Advantage and employer-sponsored insurance fell slightly. - Medicare fee-for-service and Medicare Advantage had similar rates, while employer-sponsored insurance had higher rates.
+- Between 2013 and 2018, the share of MRIs for low back pain without first trying more conservative therapies trended up slightly for Medicare fee-for-service, while the share for employer-sponsored insurance fell slightly. - Employer-sponsored insurance had higher rates than Medicare fee-forservice.